Top OSS Incident Response Tools

 Cloud-native capabilities

-For organizations running workloads in the cloud, it's crucial to choose IR tools that are cloud-native or offer robust support for cloud platforms.
+For organizations running workloads in the cloud, organizations often prefer to choose IR tools that are cloud-native or offer robust support for cloud platforms.
 Cloud-native IR tools provide advantages such as:

 • Scalability: Tools designed for the cloud can easily scale as your cloud infrastructure grows, ensuring they can handle larger amounts of data and more complex environments.